ack00gar/OFS/README.md

 # OpenFunscripter - FunGen Edition

-**FunGen Edition** is a customized build of OpenFunscripter optimized for macOS Apple Silicon with enhanced features and branding.
+**FunGen Edition** is a customized build of OpenFunscripter optimized to fully support macOS Apple Silicon with enhanced upcoming features.

 ---